AntCPLab/puma_benchmarks/README.md

-# Puma_benchmarks
+# PUMA_benchmarks
-This repo is to reproduce the results in our paper [Puma](https://arxiv.org/abs/2307.12533)
+This repo is to reproduce the results in our paper [PUMA](https://arxiv.org/abs/2307.12533)

 ## 0. Compile and Launch SecretFlow-SPU